Andre Benz

 Andre Willem Benz (born February 4, 1997) is an American entrepreneur in the music and technology industries.
 He is the co-founder of YouTube music curation network The Nations and the founder of independent record labels Lowly and Broke Records.
-Benz has been involved in digital music discovery, particularly in the electronic music genres of trap and future bass.

 Early life and education

 Benz was born in 1997, in New Jersey.
 He attended Menlo-Atherton High School in the San Francisco Bay Area, where he founded his first YouTube channel as a student.
 During high school, he was involved in athletics, swimming for a club and running track for his school.

 Career

-Benz co-founded the YouTube channel Trap Nation with Kevin Field in September 2012 at age 15.
+Benz founded the YouTube channel Trap Nation in September 2012 at age 15.
 The channel focused on curating electronic trap music, a genre combining elements of Southern hip hop with electronic dance music.
-The platform operated by sharing music from emerging artists with permission and creating visualizer videos for tracks.

 By 2015, Trap Nation had accumulated nearly 800,000 subscribers.
-Media analytics firm Tubefilter included the channel in its 2016 list of the ten fastest-growing channels on YouTube.
 Benz subsequently expanded the concept into a multi-channel network called The Nations, launching additional genre-specific channels including Chill Nation (2014), Bass Nation and Rap Nation.

 In 2016, Benz founded the independent record label initially named Lowly Palace, later rebranded as Lowly.
 The label was created to develop intellectual property and offer contracts with 50/50 profit splits and short-term licensing agreements to emerging artists featured on The Nations channels.
 The label initially focused on electronic music before expanding to other genres.
 Artists who have released music through Lowly include Said The Sky, Arrested Youth, Inzo and Greyson Chance.
 In July 2017, Billboard ranked Trap Nation as the top dance music curator on YouTube.

 In April 2022, Create Music Group acquired a majority stake in The Nations and associated record label Lowly for an undisclosed amount.
-The acquisition included the formation of a joint venture for Web3 initiatives, including NFTs and gaming projects.

 Benz launched Broke Records in 2023 as his second independent label.
 The label focuses on digital marketing strategies, particularly on short-form video platforms such as TikTok.
 In 2024, Broke Records achieved over 15 Billboard-charting singles without major label backing.
 Broke Records grew from 25,000 to over 5.3 million daily streams within its first year, with marketing campaigns generating over 10 billion views across TikTok and Instagram.

+In January 2025, companies associated with Andre Benz, including The Nation, LLC and Lowly Palace, LLC, were named as defendants in a federal copyright lawsuit filed by Artist Publishing Group (APG).
+A June 2025 court order dismissed the plaintiffs' claim for tortious interference with contractual relations.
+The parties subsequently reached a settlement, and the action was dismissed with prejudice in December 2025.
+The dismissal ended the litigation without a trial.